 - Social media marketing

-- Identify who are your referral sources (referral source = people who refer you)
+- Identify who are your referral sources (referral source = a person who refer you)

-- Know how to plant referral seeds so you never ask for referrals
+- Use the right language – known as planting referral seeds – so you never ask for referrals

 SECTION 3: ASSESSING YOUR SALES STRATEGY